alexandreelise/plg_system_jxj/README.md

 My name is Alexandre ELISÉ, I am a French web developer and Joomla! specialist.
 The idea came from a demo I needed to make for Virtual Joomladay France on Friday June 12th 2020.
 A friend of mine, Marc, told me that it would be great to make two Joomla! websites communicate together.

 ## WHAT?
 It is a unified system plugin that should work on both Joomla!
 3.9 and Joomla!
-4.x beta 1
+4.x

 ## HOW?
 j3x -> j4x communication is using PHP streams to make an HTTP request to the j4x webservice endpoint providing the api token.
 For j4x -> j3x communication it is more tricky because there are no webservices by default in Joomla!
-3. That's I chose to use the com_api provided by Techjoomla for this purpose.
+3. That's why I chose to use the com_api provided by Techjoomla for this purpose.
 If you would like to use another solution it is up to you to change the code accordingly but I chose com_api for convenience, ease of use and efficiency.
 Feel free to use what suits your use case the best.

 # INSTRUCTIONS
 - Get the latest build in build directory or build it yourself by typing "make all" in your terminal after cloning this repository.